tuan08/datatp/README.md

 2. The url scheduler periodically traverse the entire urldb, find the url that meet the criteria such new url, expired url... to schedule for fetching.
 It also take the url that has beed fetched from the queue or new detect url and save to the url db.
 4. the url fetchers take the url that is scheduled for fetching from the queuei, fetch the url, forward the url with the fetched data to the data processor for processing such detect the web page type(page list, detail, ignore...), extract the data by xpath, automation algorithm or other plugin.
 The processed data and url then save to the queue for commit or further processing by the other components.
 5. the xhtml processor is designed with plugin to do certain job such classification, extraction...
+6. In the distributed crawler implementation, the zookeeper is used to communicate and coordinate between the sheduler and fetchers.

 ##Facebook Data Feeder##